CommandersAct/pods/TCSegment/README.md

 </ul>
 </div>
 <h1 id="introduction">Introduction</h1>
-<p>By using TagCommander's Engage product you will be able to store a lot of data and create segments of users.
+<p>By using Data Commander product you will be able to store a lot of data and create segments of users.
 With those segments you can target precisely your offers to your customers or server personalized content in your application.</p>
 <p>TCSegment is a small module especially made to get the segment of your user from within your application.</p>
 <h1 id="dependencies">Dependencies</h1>
 <p>The Segment module is compiled with the following dependencies :</p>